vmware-tanzu/tanzu-cli/docs/quickstart/quickstart.md

 This command will update the specified plugin to the recommendedVersion associated with this plugin's entry found in the plugin repository.

-### Logging into Tanzu Application Platform
+### Logging into Tanzu Platform for Kubernetes

-To log in to the Tanzu Application Platform and create a context of type tanzu, use the following command:
+To log in to the Tanzu Platform for Kubernetes and create a context of type tanzu, use the following command:

 ```console
 tanzu login
 ```

-This command will log in to the Tanzu Application Platform and creates a context associated with the organization's name that you are logging in to.
+This command will log in to the Tanzu Platform for Kubernetes and creates a context associated with the organization's name that you are logging in to.
 Once the context is created, you can manage it using the `tanzu context` command.